kryton-me/kryton-me.github.io/2022-12-DyslexiaBrowserTips.md

    about:config

-accept the risk and Contine
+accept the risk and Continue

 search for spellcheck